bogdandm/json2python-models/README.md

 python setup.py test -a '<pytest additional arguments>'
 ```

-Also I would recommend you to install `pytest-sugar` for pretty printing test results
+Also, I would recommend you to install `pytest-sugar` for pretty printing test results

 ### Test examples